Oh, Lucy! -2017

 Japanese culture meets American culture is the underlying component of Oh Lucy!
-(2017), an interesting dark comedy and the feature film debut from female director Atsuko Hirayanagi.
+(2017), an interesting dark comedy and feature film debut by female director Atsuko Hirayanagi.

 One day she is convinced by her niece Mika (Shiori Kutsuna) to take English lessons and falls for her handsome instructor John (Josh Hartnett), who nicknames her “Lucy” making her don a blonde wig and talk “American”.
-A fellow classmate, “Tom” (Koji Yakusho) seems interested in “Lucy”.
+A classmate, “Tom” (Koji Yakusho) seems interested in “Lucy”.

-Setsuko and Mika compete for position with John, her vacation from her dreary job and her growing obsession with him energizing her, as a rivalry between Setsuko and Ayako hits full throttle.
+Setsuko and Mika compete for position with John, her vacation from her dreary job and her growing obsession with him energizing her, as a rivalry between Setsuko and Ayako hit full throttle.
 Setsuko begins to exhibit bizarre and unbecoming behavior.

 Immediately we are made aware that long-ago Setsuko stole Ayako’s boyfriend, or so she claims.
-Eventually Setsuko tries to steal Ayako’s man, so there is reoccurring conflict between each of the women.
+Eventually, Setsuko tries to steal Ayako’s man, so there is a reoccurring conflict between each of the women.
 Ayako has a rebellious streak, we assume just like Setsuko did at her age.

-Despite the triangle/quadrangle of drama and issues, the main story and focal point belongs to Setsuko and her infatuation with John.
+Despite the triangle/quadrangle of drama and issues, the main story and focal point belong to Setsuko and her infatuation with John.
 From the first moment they embrace, as part of a teacher and student dynamic, Setsuko is hooked, longingly remaining in his arms until he insists she let go.

 As they feel the effects of the drug, Setsuko comes on to John and before he knows it they have sex.
 This only deepens her obsession with him as she decides to get the same tattoo as he has.
 He realizes she may not be stable as the audience, still enamored with the character, becomes to pity her.

 Hirayanagi is careful not to make her film a downer and she does an amazing job in that regard.
 When Setsuko returns to her meager existence in Tokyo she is unceremoniously fired from the job she despises but has held for decades.
 Is she devastated or liberated?
 Perhaps a bit of each, but she has reached her breaking point and succumbs to sadness, longing for John.

-Oh Lucy!
+Oh, Lucy!
 (2017) is a great example of an independent film from an inexperienced director that is laden with good qualities.
 A wounded main character who is sympathetic to viewers leads a dynamic story of loneliness, melancholia, but also with witty dialogue and crackling humor, and a multi-cultural approach.

 Independent Spirit Award Nominations: Best Female Lead-Shinobu Terajima, Best First Feature